uudashr/eventually/README.md

 }
 ```

-Event was defined as struct.
+`Event` was defined as struct.
 The struct can have any fields that represent the event data.

-### Raising an Event
+### Publish Event

 ```go
 eventually.Publish(ctx, OrderCompleted{